Five differing explanations by China for troop build-up along LAC: Jaishankar

 Amidst border row, India exported more, imported less from China in 2020

 "We are today probably at the most difficult phase of our relationship with China, certainly in the last 30 to 40 years or even more," he said.
-The relationship has been significantly damaged because all positive developments in the bilateral ties over the past 30 years, including China becoming India's second largest trade partner and other engagements were based on the fact that the two sides had agreed to maintain peace and tranquility in the border areas while trying to solve the boundary question, Jaishankar said.
+The relationship has been significantly damaged because all positive developments in the bilateral ties over the past 30 years, including China becoming India's second-largest trade partner and other engagements were based on the fact that the two sides had agreed to maintain peace and tranquility in the border areas while trying to solve the boundary question, Jaishankar said.

 "The Chinese have literally brought tens of thousands of soldiers in full military preparation mode right to the LAC in Ladakh.
-Naturally the relationship would be profoundly disturbed by this."
+Naturally, the relationship would be profoundly disturbed by this."